The Roads Must Roll: Plot summary

 Gaines calls the Stockton office and learns that the leader of the rebellion is his own deputy Van Kleeck, who defiantly declares "The Functionalist Revolution".
 Holding to a radical social theory, Functionalism, the rebel technicians were persuaded that their role in maintaining the nation's transport infrastructure is more important than that of any other workers and that they should therefore be in control.
 Blenkinsop is left behind at one of Road stations as Gaines takes charge of the advance on the Stockton office.

 Going into the machinery under the roadway that runs it, Gaines takes command of the response.
-He doesn't order the Road stopped, since that would leave millions of commuters stranded, but instead has the military evacuate the riders, a time-consuming procedure.
+He does not order the Road stopped, since that would leave millions of commuters stranded, but instead has the military evacuate the riders, a time-consuming procedure.
 In command of a hastily gathered corps of armed cadets, he proceeds up the underground access tunnel toward Stockton on "tumblebugs," motorized and gyroscopically stabilized unicycles much like the later real-life Segway.
 As the military advance proceeds, they arrest rebel technicians and cross connect the wiring of the machinery, motor by motor, to take control away from the rebels in the Stockton office.

-Over the videophone Van Kleeck warns that he has a button rigged to blow up the Road if Gaines doesn't capitulate – which could cause countless deaths, possibly running into millions.
-Gaines doesn't understand how Van Kleeck has gotten so many technicians to side with him; psychological screening tests are supposed to guarantee that technicians don't have the temperament to revolt.
+Over the videophone Van Kleeck warns that he has a button rigged to blow up the Road if Gaines does not capitulate – which could cause countless deaths, possibly running into millions.
+Gaines does not understand how Van Kleeck has gotten so many technicians to side with him; psychological screening tests are supposed to guarantee that technicians do not have the temperament to revolt.
 Then Gaines realizes that Deputy Van Kleeck was able to move revolution-prone workers into his sector because, as deputy, Van Kleeck had access to the psychological files on the technicians.
 Gaines accesses Shorty's psychological profile and studies the neurotic traits that have made him a demagogue.

 Asking for a parley, Gaines is taken to the Stockton office and faces Shorty.
 There he uses his knowledge of Shorty's psychology to push him into a nervous breakdown and overpowers him, gaining control of the 'suicide' button.
 The Cadets attack the office and the rebellion is ended.

 Later, Gaines ponders the changes that will have to be made to make sure there is never a recurrence of these events: more psychological testing, more careful oversight, and more esprit de corps.
 He concludes that the price of high-tech transportation like the Roadways is eternal vigilance.
 He then suddenly realizes that he had let the Australian Transport Minister kick his heels in an empty office the whole night, and rushes off to apologize.

 Themes

-Damon Knight, in his introduction to the paper-back edition from the New English Library edition of The Past Through Tomorrow, Vol 1., compares the story to the then-current power of Jimmy Hoffa and the Teamsters Union.
+Damon Knight, in his introduction to the paperback edition from the New English Library edition of The Past Through Tomorrow, Vol 1., compares the story to the then-current power of Jimmy Hoffa and the Teamsters Union.
 He also notes that Heinlein successfully predicted urban sprawl driven by cheap and efficient transport, as well as the development of 'pseudopods' of urban development between communities.
+Farah Mendlesohn linked the story to corporatism.